smatechnologies/vc-rpa-training-guide/docs/excel-robot-task.md

 ---
 sidebar_label: 'Excel Robot Task Exercise'
-hide_title: 'false'
+hide_title: 'true'
 ---

-# Creating an Excel Robot Task
+## Creating an Excel Robot Task

-Use an Excel Task to pull Excel Cell data from a workbook and transfer it to a new/different workbook
+#### Use an Excel Task to pull Excel Cell data from a workbook and transfer it to a new/different workbook

 :::tip [Walkthrough Video](../static/img/vs-excel-robot.mp4)